saadpasta/react-blog-github/README.md

 ## 🚀 Get Up and Running in 5 Minutes
 You can get a react-blog site up and running on your local dev environment in 5 minutes with these four steps:

+## :pencil2: Contributing

+Any idea on how we can make this more awesome ?
+[Open a new issue](https://github.com/saadpasta/react-blog-github/issues)!
+We need all the help we can get to make this project awesome!